-It should be noted that ADHD medications are just one of the many tools in an ADHDers psychological treatment toolbox.
-Treating any psychological condition or mental illness is about taking a balanced, holistic approach, and should be based on the individual's unique circumstances.
+It should be noted that ADHD medications are just one of the many treatment methods.
 Because the seemingly endless list of medication options can be a bit overwhelming, let's start by separating ADHD medications into three categories:

 - Methylphenidate-based stimulants